Abdullah-Alabbadi/can-of-books-backend/README.md

 # can-of-books-backend
 # Project Name
-can-of-books-backend
+Can-of-books-backend

-**Author**: Abdullah_alabbadi
+**Author**: Abdullah_alabbadi / Ayoub al keyyam
 **Version**: 4.0.0

 ## Overview

- Storage: As a user, I'd like my books to persist, so that whenever I make changes, I can see the my full list of best books.
+ Update: As a user, I want to update book details on my list, so that I can change the book status, or update the book details as I learn more about it.

 ## Getting Started

-to get started you need to sign in
+to get started you need to sign in or register in the web site by using google account or your Email.

 ## Architecture
 Heroku, Terminal,Ubunto,vs Code,Mango database